Chilljs0/OOP_in_ML_python/README.md

 # OOP_in_ML_python
+***IN PROGRESS Project***
-**IN PROGRESS** Project in Python that contains a simple, custom OOP based implementations of Machine Learning models.
-This project was designed to teach me how to implement a custom pipeline for data.
-While it is simple it can be scaled using the same architecture to be more complex.
+This project in Python contains simple, custom OOP-based implementations of Machine Learning models.
+The project is designed to teach me how to implement a custom pipeline for data, with a focus on learning and practicing the concepts of ETL (Extract, Transform, Load).

+While the current implementation is simple, it demonstrates how to:

+Extract data from files.
+Transform data using custom preprocessing steps, such as encoding categorical variables and scaling features.
+Load the transformed data into machine learning models for training and evaluation.
+The architecture is intentionally designed to be basic, but allows for future expansion to handle more complex features.

 ## Completed Files